Mathieuherbos/npProject/README.md

 We have 4 weeks to finish this project, the due date is monday the 16th of november.
 ## The project itself
 The project I chose is an actualitty page about cryptocurrency.
+This page will let you :
+- Read the last articles about cryptocurrencies
+- Check the actual price in euro of the top market cryptos
+- Create your portfolio (under construction)
 ## Moke up
 idea of the way of the pages (first edit):
 ![idea of the way of the pages (first edit)](/assets/pictures/structurebrouillon.PNG)